unahouExosite/docs/murano/tutorials/keystore-service.md

 # Tutorial: Record Product Metrics

 A common need when managing a fleet of devices is to track metrics and error logs.
-This tutorial demonstrates how to use Murano's [Keystore service](../services/keystore#) to [collect metrics](#collect-metrics) and [expose those metrics](#expose-metrics) from a custom API endpoint.
+This tutorial demonstrates how to use Murano's [Keystore service](../../services/keystore#) to [collect metrics](#collect-metrics) and [expose those metrics](#expose-metrics) from a custom API endpoint.

 ## Prerequisites

 * A Murano account with a solution.
-To create a solution you can follow [The getting started guide](../get-started/solutions/exampleapp/#).
+To create a solution you can follow the [getting started guide](../../get-started/solutions/exampleapp/#).

 ## Collect Metrics